RaphaelIT7/gmod-holylib/docs/luapack.md

 client cache: download/data/<packdir>/abc....bsp
 ```

 Mirror `garrysmod/data/<packdir>/` into the same relative `data/<packdir>/` path below the configured FastDL origin.
 CDN replication, overseas routing, cache invalidation, and `.bz2` generation are operator responsibilities.
 Do not configure a pipeline that removes a generation while it can still appear in the retained manifest.
+Local housekeeping runs after a successful publish and also preserves every object still registered in the current level's `downloadables` table; superseded hotfix objects therefore become removable only after both the TTL and a level lifecycle boundary make them safe.

 ## Rollout and verification